There was this guy that wanted to show me his art. There’s always a guy, right?

 The path that I chose was usually wrong.
 I went with the popular vote instead of my instinct.

 We made a date.
-He wanted to show me his art.
+His story was that he wanted to show me his art.

-He was much more drunk than I realized.
+He was much drunker than I realized.
 We were already on the highway before I noticed that he was totally lit.
 It was the first time that night that I thought that I was possibly going to die.

 Luckily, he was so drunk that he passed out within a few minutes.